PostHog/posthog.com/contents/blog/how-to-measure-product-market-fit.md

 When email app Superhuman started using the survey in 2017, 22% of users answered "very disappointed" and 52% answered "somewhat disappointed".[^4]

-After the initial survey, Superhuman created a four-step process to convert the 52% into strong supporters, and double-down on the 22% who already loved the app.
+After the initial survey, Superhuman created a four-step process to convert the 52%, and double-down on what the 22% loved.

-1. **Segmenting users:** They assigned personas to each person who responded to survey – e.g. founder, engineer, customer success, etc. – and created a cohort based on the personas who appeared in the 22%.
+1. **Segmenting users:** They assigned personas to each person who responded (e.g. founder, engineer, customer success) and created a cohort of those who appeared in the 22%.
 In this cohort, 32% of people responded "very disappointed", and they created a more detailed Ideal Customer Profile based on these users.

-2. **Gathering feedback:** They analyzed feedback from "on-the-fence" users, asking them "how can we improve Superhuman for you?"
+2. **Gathering feedback:** They analyzed feedback from "on-the-fence" users, and asked "how can we improve Superhuman for you?"
 They ignored users who answered "not disappointed".
 The most common thing the on-the-fence users wanted?
 A mobile app.
 They did the same for their strong supporters.

 3. **Building a roadmap:** Armed with this feedback, Superhuman built a roadmap of new features.
 Half dedicated to improvements for their "very disappointed" cohort, the other for the users they wanted to convert.

-4. **Rinse and repeat:** Superhuman continued to survey users, tracking progress towards the 40% mark: "It was our most highly visible metric, and we tracked it on a weekly, monthly and quarterly basis."
+4. **Rinse and repeat:** Superhuman continued to survey users, tracking progress towards the 40% mark.
 The score became the primary OKR for the product team and, after three quarters, Superhuman had doubled the score to 58%.

-You shouldn't rely on the survey alone to collect user feedback and don't have to use it all, but Superhuman proves it is an effective way to create an effective feedback loop.

 ### User feedback & PMF Survey pros and cons